This is the online home of Geocomputation with R, a book on geographic data analysis, visualization and modeling.

 The quickest way to reproduce the contents of the book if you’re new to geographic data in R may be in the web browser, thanks to Binder.
 Clicking on the link below should open a new window containing RStudio Server in your web browser, enabling you to open chapter files and running code chunks to test that the code is reproducible.

-If you see something like the image below, congratulations, it’s worked and you can start exploring Geocomputation with R in a cloud-based environment (while being aware of mybinder.org user guidelines):
+If you see something like the image below, congratulations, it worked!
+You can start exploring Geocomputation with R in a cloud-based environment, noting mybinder.org user guidelines):

 After installing the book’s dependencies, you can rebuild the book for testing and educational purposes.